Step 3: Responding to a formal grievance

 If a grievance is raised by more than one employee

-If more than one person in a workplace has the same grievance, it might be best to raise it collectively.
+If more than one person in an organisation has the same grievance, it might be best to raise it collectively.

 Using mediation